 If a Holder sells or otherwise disposes of a Note that was held as a capital asset, the Holder will realize a capital gain or loss on the transaction.
 The capital gain would be equal to the difference between (1) the amount of cash received for such Note, other than the portion of such amount that is properly allocable to accrued interest, which will be treated as a payment of interest for South African income tax purposes to the extent not previously included in income, and (2) the Holder's "adjusted tax basis" for such Note at the time of sale.
-Generally, the Holder's "adjusted tax basis" for the Note will be equal to the price paid for the Note, reduced by any amortizable bond premium deducted with respect to the Note, and increased by any discount with respect to the Note that has previously been taken into income as interest by the Holder.
+Generally, the Holder's "adjusted tax basis" for the Note, reduced by any amortizable bond premium deducted with respect to the Note, and increased by any discount with respect to the Note that has previously been taken into income as interest by the Holder.